taiten/openssl/test/README.ssltest.md

 * Protocol - expected negotiated protocol.
 One of SSLv3, TLSv1, TLSv1.1, TLSv1.2.

+* ClientVerifyCallback - the client's custom certificate verify callback.
+  Used to test callback behaviour.
+One of
+  - AcceptAll - accepts all certificates.
+  - RejectAll - rejects all certificates.

+* Method - the method to test.
+One of DTLS or TLS.

+* ServerName - the server the client should attempt to connect to.
+One of
+  - None - do not use SNI (default)
+  - server1 - the initial context
+  - server2 - the secondary context

+* SessionTicketExpected - whether or not a session ticket is expected
+  - Ignore - do not check for a session ticket (default)
+  - Yes - a session ticket is expected
+  - No - a session ticket is not expected
+  - Broken - a special test case where the session ticket callback does not initialize crypto

 ## Configuring the client and server

 The client and server configurations can be any valid `SSL_CTX`